18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-4-sampling/index.md

 - Bagging: reduces variance and helps to avoid overfitting
 - Boosting: converts weak learners to strong ones

+## Ending

+In this post, we discussed sampling, data leakage, and imbalanced data.
+Some sampling methods only work with some problems, some cause the data leakage, and some help us to solve the data-imbalanced issue.
+In production, things are different.
+For example, we don't use SMOTE in large-scale applications.
+To be aware of this, you might need to search for more information about ML system design in production.

 <!-- MARKDOWN LINKS & IMAGES -->

 [sampling]: /assets/images/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-4-sampling/sampling.jpg